 Finally, Christine Kotler and Christina Gomez-Pina realized that marketing needed to help shape all aspects of the consumer experience.
 However, it’s sometimes challenging to get the rest of the organization to follow marketing.
 So, they partnered with a couple of influential leaders within Baptist Health South Florida, created a new division called “Consumer Access.”
 In short, they secured leadership’s buy-in and funding to overhaul all aspects of the customer experience and consumerism.

-When I’m not helping our customers, I enjoy spending time with my two children, playing golf, and riding my Harley.
+Outside the office, Josh enjoys spending time with his two children, playing golf, and riding his Harley.

 Latest posts by Josh Fieldman (see all)

 - Understanding Non-Adherence and What Can Be Done About It - September 30, 2019